Internships

 - Number of credit hours

-- After preliminary approval from the undergraduate director based on the above information, students and the internship supervisor must complete the FRSC 493 Internship Contract [DocuSign].
+- After preliminary approval from the undergraduate director based on the above information, students and the internship supervisor must complete the FRSC 493 Internship form.
 Once this is approved by the undergraduate director, an override will be requested on the student's behalf.
 The undergraduate director will provide the student and internship supervisor with any necessary forms, due dates, etc. required for the internship.

 - Once an override is granted, students must follow the provided instructions to enroll during pre-registration, registration or add/drop.
 Students who submit their paperwork after the add/drop deadline has passed risk rejection of their internship for the current semester.